jamesquinlan/dsc-techstack/topics/chmod.md

 # Change File Permissions

-This lesson covers the basics of using `chmod` to set file and directory permissions.
+This lesson covers using `chmod` to set file and directory permissions.
 Remember to use chmod carefully, as modifying permissions can have significant security implications.

 `chmod` is a command in Unix-based operating systems that allows users to change the permissions of a file or directory.
 The name "chmod" stands for "change mode," and it's a powerful tool for managing file permissions in a secure way.